-Length of time/Credits: 1 Year/10 Credits Recommended Prerequisite: World History/AP World History Grade Level (s): 11-12
+Course #: 628000 Length of time/Credits: 1 Year/10 Credits Prerequisite: World History/AP World History

 Description: This advanced course is designed to prepare students to pass the US History AP test given in May.
 Students examine the major turning points in American history that reflect continuity and change throughout the history of our nation.
 Students identify and analyze social, political, economic, geographic, and cultural issues.
 This course includes extended analysis of the nation's beginnings and completion of two research papers, and volunteer community activities.
 Students will develop the analytical skills and factual knowledge necessary to understand problems in U.S. history.